 Transitional relief schemes are introduced at each revaluation to help those facing increases.
-This relief has been funded by limiting the reduction in bills for those who have benefitted from the revaluation.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements and other reliefs may be obtained from us or from the GOV website .
+Further information about transitional arrangements and other reliefs may be obtained from the local authority or from the GOV website .

 Certain types of properties in a rural settlement with a population below 3,000 may be entitled to relief.
 The property must be the only general store, the only post office or a food shop and have a rateable value of less than £8,500, or the only public house or the only petrol station and have a rateable value of less than £12,500.
 The property has to be occupied.
-An eligible ratepayer is entitled to relief at 100% of the full charge (50% being mandatory relief and 50% centrally funded discretionary relief).
+Local authorities are expected to use their local discount powers to grant 100% rural rate relief to eligible ratepayers.

 Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
-Full details can be obtained from us.
+Full details can be obtained from the local authority.

-Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS – website www.rics.org) and the Institute of Revenues, Rating and Valuation (IRRV – website www.irrv.org.uk) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+Ratepayers do not have to be represented in discussions about their rateable value of their property or their rates bill.
+However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues, Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser or company you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

-View details of our previous financial years expenditure.
-A hard copy is available on request by writing to us or by calling 01732 227000.
+Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available on our website.
+A hard copy is available on request by writing to us or by calling 01322 343008.

 These explanatory notes are produced in accordance with statutory regulations.
-If you require further advice or guidance on any of the matters shown above, then please contact the Business Rates Team via firstname.lastname@example.org or 01732 227000.
+If you require further advice or guidance on any of the matters shown above, then please contact the Business Rates Team using our online form or call 01322 343008.